 The bottom line

 Good paintbrushes do not come cheap (either foam or a bristle type).
 And for a pro painter owning them is a proud feeling.

 No matter you are using latex, oil, or shellac, it’s important that you consider cleaning them as a crucial step after completing your project.

-Making use of environmentally friendly ways not only saves you a good amount of money but also keeps your brushes durable and precise for long-term usage without worrying about hardening and shedding.
+Making use of these environmentally friendly ways not only saves you a good amount of money but also keeps your brushes durable and precise for long-term usage without worrying about hardening and shedding.

 He had worked as a painter for over a decade serving customers in areas such as Charleston, Mount Pleasant, Beaufort, and Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques implemented in his profession.
 You may read more about him here or get in touch with him here.